|Unit||Index 1982-84=100, SA|

 The indexes have a base of 1982-84=100, unless otherwise noted.
 This means that the average of the monthly index values is 100 over the 36 months in 1982 through 1984.
 An index represents the relative change over time since a base period.
 For example, an index of 120 denotes an increase of 20%, and 75 is a decrease of 25%.

-Seasonally adjusted data are computed using seasonal factors derived by the X-13ARIMA-SEATS seasonal adjustment method.
-Factors are updated each February.
-Updated factors are used to revise the previous 5 years of seasonally adjusted data.
+Seasonally adjusted (SA) data are computed using seasonal factors derived by the X-13ARIMA-SEATS seasonal adjustment method.
+Factors are updated each February, and are used used to revise the previous five years of SA series.

 |Area Name||Geo Code||Frequency|